 ECISD lauds increased graduation rate

 Jun.
-12—Ector County ISD has the highest graduation it has seen in the last 22 years and Superintendent Scott Muri said there are several reasons for that.
+13—Ector County ISD has the highest graduation rate it has seen in the last 22 years and Superintendent Scott Muri said there are several reasons for that.

 The rate of 85.7 percent is for the class of 2023 and it is 2 percentage points higher than the previous year.
 Information from the Texas Education Agency data is a lagging indicator and it takes about a year to assemble all that data, Muri said.